 Step 3: Glue then Screw

 - Make sure the glue run is uninterrupted while you’re applying and don’t go over your marking lines.
-The former is to make sure no water seeps in the space between the rails and base plywood.
+The former is to make sure no water seeps into the space between the rails and base plywood.
 Next, it’s now time to replace the rails.
 It’s better if you have someone to help you in this step because you’ll need to place them on the exact screw holes you created earlier.
 Wipe away any excess glue that seeps out as you set the rails in place.

 - Do the same process for the cleat board you placed.
 Now set a piece of wood at least 4” thick under the front of the boat for it to assume an arching position.
 This will be in place as you wait for the glue to dry for at least 8 hours.
 You’ll also need to mark the second cleat board by placing a wood that is just as thick on the spot where you intend to put it.
 Weigh the wood down slightly to encourage the arching.